Ratio of Debt to Income

 - Gross monthly income of $4,500 x .29 = $1,305 can be applied to housing

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-Remember these are only guidelines.
-We will be happy to help you pre-qualify to help you determine how much you can afford.
+Don't forget these ratios are just guidelines.
+We will be happy to go over pre-qualification to help you figure out how large a mortgage you can afford.

 First Community Bank of Central Al. can walk you through the pitfalls of getting a mortgage.
 Give us a call at (334) 285-8850.